-We seek to maintain the confidential nature of our confidential information through contractual provisions in our agreements with third parties, including our agreements with clinical research organizations, or CROs, that manage our clinical studies for our investigational drug candidates.
+We seek to maintain the confidential nature of our confidential information through contractual provisions in our agreements with third parties, including our agreements with clinical research organizations ("CROs") that manage our clinical studies for our investigational drug candidates.
 These CROs may fail to comply with their obligations of confidentiality or may be required as a matter of law to disclose our confidential information.
 As the success of our clinical studies depends in large part on our confidential information remaining confidential prior to, during and after a clinical study, any disclosure or breach affecting that information could have a material adverse effect on the outcome of a clinical study, our business, financial condition and results of operations.
+Additionally, we intend to launch the VIVUS Healthcare Platform in 2019, which will provide current and potential customers with an integrated online approach to weight management.